astandet/FOOTBALL_MGMNT/README.md

 Players
 -------

-Players should be stored in a database, like: PostgreSQL and ideally there should be a community-based system, whereby members of public could update the database with real players data.
+Players data should be stored in a database, like: PostgreSQL and ideally there should be a community-based system, whereby members of public could update the database with real players data.
 Alternatively, player names and statistics can be auto-generated.
+  Players should be recirculated in such a way, that quality distribution between teams should at all times resemble (to some pre-defined extent) that from the beginning of the game.

 AI
 --